Cooperation, composition and activities of the Managing Board and Supervisory Board

 The Managing Board

 The Managing Board of HUGO BOSS AG comprises the Chief Executive Officer and the members with equal rights, whose duties cover specific corporate functions.
-It had four members at the end of 2018.
+It had three members at the end of fiscal year 2019.

 The HUGO BOSS Group is managed by the Managing Board of the parent company HUGO BOSS AG, in which all of the Group management functions are bundled.
-The Managing Board’s core duties include corporate strategy, corporate finance, risk management, decisions on the collections, and management of the sales network.
-In addition, it is responsible for preparing the annual, consolidated and interim financial statements and for establishing and monitoring the risk management system.
+The Managing Board’s core duties include corporate strategy, corporate finance, risk management (including the establishment and monitoring of the risk management system), decisions on the collections, and management of the sales network.
+In addition, the Managing Board is responsible for preparing the annual, consolidated, and interim financial statements, and represents the Company to the media and the capital market.

 The bylaws of the Managing Board stipulate the internal rules of the Managing Board, in particular the allocation of duties to its members as well as the procedures to be followed for passing resolutions.
 The bylaws also define the disclosure and reporting duties as well as those matters requiring the approval of the Supervisory Board.
 The bylaws of the Managing Board are available from the Company’s website. group.hugoboss.com